 This story was originally published and last updated .

-For some added context, here are the devices I'm throwing into the mix: I use a 27-inch iMac with 40GB of RAM and a 9th-gen 3.7GHz 6-core Intel Core i5 at home while my MacBook is running on 4GB of RAM and an aging 4th-gen dual-core Core i5.
-My new laptop/convertible is a 14-inch HP Chromebook x360 with 8GB of RAM and an 8th-gen dual-core Intel Core i3 (Taylor reviewed a similarly equipped variant here at Android Police).
+To provide some context, here are the devices I threw into the mix: I use a 27-inch iMac with 40GB of RAM and a 9th-gen 3.7GHz 6-core Intel Core i5 at my desk while my old MacBook was running on 4GB of RAM and an aging 4th-gen dual-core Core i5.
+My Chromebook is a 14-inch HP Chromebook x360 with 8GB of RAM and an 8th-gen dual-core Intel Core i3 (Taylor reviewed a similarly equipped variant here at Android Police).

 Design and hardware

 It isn't fair to compare the build quality of a $1,000+ computer to one I got for about $500, but considering the price difference and the resulting compromises in design and material, the Chromebook holds up surprisingly well.
-That's mostly due to HP's excellent keyboard and the laptop's sturdy exterior — I've got my gripes with the weight, the dark screen with its 16:9 form factor (3:2 is best, don't @ me), and the hinge, which you have to open with two hands.
-The touchpad isn't too great, either.
-I tried to play with the settings, but I just couldn't find the perfect speed.
-I guess there's a reason MacBook trackpads are considered industry-leading.
-I also dearly miss the four-finger Mission Control gesture, but at least Chrome OS offers a keyboard replacement for it.
-On the other hand, the Chromebook's three-finger swipe gesture to switch between tabs is just perfect, so it's giving and taking.
+That's mostly thanks to HP's excellent keyboard and the laptop's sturdy exterior — I still do have my gripes with the weight and the relatively dark screen with its 16:9 form factor (I prefer 3:2).
+The touchpad isn't too great, either, but it's serviceable.
+I guess there's a reason MacBook trackpads are considered to be industry-leading.

-While I despise Google's decision to replace caps lock with a search icon instead of putting it in the Windows or command key's place, I do like having dedicated browsing buttons in the top row.
-After some time, I started remembering my go-to keyboard shortcuts like Search + shift + left/right to go to the end or beginning of a line.
-The screenshot combinations also came in handy once I memorized them.
+While I despise Google's decision to replace caps lock with a search key instead of putting it in the Windows or command key's place, I do like having dedicated browsing buttons at the top of the keyboard.
+And by now, I've got my go-to keyboard shortcuts like Search + left/right to go to the end or beginning of a line engraved in my memory.